2022–23 Pac-12 Conference women's basketball season

-The 2022–23 Pac-12 Conference women's basketball season will begin with practices in October followed by the 2022–23 NCAA Division I women's basketball season which will start in November 2022.
-Conference play will begin in December 2022.
-This will be the eleventh season under the Pac–12 Conference name and the 37th since the conference first sponsored women's sports, including basketball, in the 1986–87 school year.
+The 2022–23 Pac-12 Conference women's basketball season began with practices in October followed by the 2022–23 NCAA Division I women's basketball season, which started in November 2022.
+Conference play began in December 2022.
+This was the eleventh season under the Pac–12 Conference name and the 37th since the conference first sponsored women's sports, including basketball, in the 1986–87 school year.

-The Pac-12 tournament will take place in March 2023 at the Michelob Ultra Arena in Paradise, Nevada.
+The Pac-12 tournament took place in March 2023 at the Michelob Ultra Arena in Paradise, Nevada.